cakephp/migrations/README.md

 ### Create a migration file with tables from your database

-If you do not want to write your first migration file by hand, you can generate one using the [cakephp/bake](https://github.com/cakephp/bake) plugin:
+The [bake](https://github.com/cakephp/bake) command can be used to create a populated migration file based on the tables in your database:

 ```bash
 $ bin/cake bake migration Initial [-p PluginName] [-c connection]